 In the midst of the scurry of the past couple of weeks, I was especially aware of how precious each morning's meditation was to me.

-Sitting here now, mindful of my breath and body, relaxing into the space that surrounds these sensations, I come to rest in this moment's open awareness.
+Sitting here at this aging MacBook Pro, mindful of my breath and body, relaxing into the space that surrounds these sensations, I come to rest in this moment's open awareness.

 In my mind's eye, I can see light at the end of the tunnel.
 I am 78 years old, after all.
 In the long haul of human of human life, I'm probably somewhere in the final lap.